© "Engloutie", Sara Sottolichio - Photo by Olivier Bousquet

 Entrepreneur, activist, author and Librarie Racines bookstore founder Gabriella G. Kinté shines a spotlight on the stories, culture and experiences of Black and other racialized people – she recently expanded with an online boutique.
 Founder and director of bilingual media platform Lez Spread the Word, Florence Gagnon continues to boost LGBTQ voices in Québec and around the world.
 Vice President and Partner at URBANIA Média Raphaëlle Huysmans recently launched Urbania France into the French multi-media landscape.

 Esther Youte, Stéphanie Jecrois and Carla Beauvais are three of the co-founders (along with Williamson Dulcé) of technology platform Unite Prosper (UP), an initiative of non-profit organization 0rijin Village, equipping entrepreneurs from Black communities with innovative technology solutions.
-Co-founder and CEO of ready-to-cook meal delivery company Cook It, Judith Fetzer recently grew with the acquisition of competitor MissFresh.
-Montreal Canadiens' Executive Vice President and Chief Commercial Officer since 2016, France Margaret Bélanger, has become in August 2021 the President of the Sports & Entertainment division at Groupe CH and is one of a few women in NHL upper management – she’s now on the new Inclusion Executive Council, developing actions to fight racism and advance inclusion and diversity in hockey and the NHL.
+Co-founder and CEO of ready-to-cook meal delivery company Cook It, Judith Fetzer recently grew with the acquisition of MissFresh and Menu Extra.
+Montreal Canadiens' Executive Vice President and Chief Commercial Officer since 2016, France Margaret Bélanger, the President of the Sports & Entertainment division at Groupe CH, is one of a few women in NHL upper management – she’s also on the new Inclusion Executive Council, developing actions to fight racism and advance inclusion and diversity in hockey and the NHL.
+The first Black dean at McGill University, Dr. Yolande E. Chan, dean of McGill University’s Desautels Faculty of Management, is focused on bringing more diversity and inclusion to the program in shaping leaders and entrepreneurs of the future.

 Medicine, science and technology

-Pediatric emergency physician at CHU Sainte-Justine, recipient of the Order of Canada, and long-time epidemic fighter with Médecins sans frontières, of which she was president for six years, Dr. Joanne Liu joined the Independent Panel for Pandemic Preparedness and Response in 2020 to evaluate the world’s response to COVID-19.
-Director of the Division of Gynecologic Oncology and the Women’s Health Research Unit at the MUHC, Dr. Lucy Gilbert was named one of the Top Women of Influence for 2021 for her work in detecting ovarian and endometrial cancers.
+Pediatric emergency physician at CHU Sainte-Justine, recipient of the Order of Canada, and long-time epidemic fighter with Médecins sans frontières, of which she was president for six years, Dr. Joanne Liu joined the Independent Panel for Pandemic Preparedness and Response in 2020-21 to evaluate the world’s response to COVID-19.
+Director of the Division of Gynecologic Oncology and the Women’s Health Research Unit at the MUHC, Dr. Lucy Gilbert was named one of the Top Women of Influence for 2021 for her work in detecting ovarian and endometrial cancers and was named Robert Kinch Chair in Women’s Health at the MUHC in 2022.

-Montréal scientist and biomedical engineer Azadeh Dastmalchi is the founder of VitalTracer Ltd. and creator of the new VTLab smartwatch, set to monitor al vital signs and aid in early detection of COVID-19.
+Montréal scientist and biomedical engineer Azadeh Dastmalchi is the founder of VitalTracer Ltd. and creator of the new VTLab smartwatch, set to monitor all vital signs and aid in early detection of heart disease and COVID-19 – in 2021 she was one of the top 25 women of INFLUENCE 2021, a Canadian G20 Young Entrepreneur Alliance.
 Named on Forbes’ 30 under 30: Energy list for 2021, HaiLa Technologies founder Charlotte Savage developed technology that enables battery-free operation of wireless sensors for the Internet of Things.
-Named one of the 100 entrepreneurs who are changing the world, Sandrine Milante, CEO of ÉcoloPharm, tackles the waste linked to the packaging and overpacking of prescription drugs, giving pharmacists eco-responsible packaging solutions.
+Named one of the 100 entrepreneurs who are changing the world, Sandrine Milante, CEO of ÉcoloPharm, tackles the waste linked to the packaging and overpacking of prescription drugs, giving pharmacists eco-responsible packaging solutions – today the company is one of the largest manufacturers of prescription drug packaging products in the country.

-Never Was Average co-founder Joanna Chevalier, otherwise known as Hanna Che, collaborates to create an inclusive space for BIPOC in artistic and creative fields through conversation, art exhibitions and other events – she’s one of people the behind the La vie des Noir.es counts street mural emblazoned on Sainte-Catherine Street in the summer of 2020.
-Co-founder and director of social entreprise Petites-Mains, Nahid Aboumansour received the Cross for Meritorious Service (Civil Division) in 2002 from the Governor General of Canada for her commitment to the service of immigrant women in Québec.
+Never Was Average co-founder and Executive Creative Director Joanna Chevalier, otherwise known as Hanna Che, collaborates to create an inclusive space for BIPOC in artistic and creative fields through conversation, art exhibitions and other events – she’s one of people the behind the La vie des Noir.es counts street mural emblazoned on Sainte-Catherine Street in the summer of 2020.
+Co-founder and director of social enterprise Petites-Mains, Nahid Aboumansour received the Cross for Meritorious Service (Civil Division) in 2020 from the Governor General of Canada for her commitment to the service of immigrant women in Québec.
 She also became in June 2021 a Knight of the Ordre de Montréal.

-A distinguished business woman, former CEO of food business les Aliments Wong Wing, and named to the Ordre National du Québec, Pauline Wong continues to work for representation and equality for the Montréal Chinese community and promote intercultural connection.
+A distinguished business woman, former CEO of food business les Aliments Wong Wing, and named to the Ordre National du Québec, Pauline Wong continues to work for representation and equality for the Montréal Chinese community and promote intercultural connection in Montréal’s Chinatown and beyond.
 Named among the 25 Women of Influence of 2021, anti-racism activist Nelly Bassily is the Director of Youth Initiatives and International Relations at DAWN Canada (Disabled Women’s Network Canada), where she works to improve accessibility for young women with disabilities and Deaf young women.

 Architecture and design